 Pause windows Server In Command Line

 Another state of windows service is pause state which is rarely used.
-We can pause a service for a short time.
+We can pause service for a short time.

 > sc pause Appinfo